-Ruthie is an artist and illustrator, she was born into a creative family; a jumble of artists and crafters, and was brought up with a love for the countryside, faerietales, folklore, poetry, music & art; throughout her younger years whilst at school and college she was forever drawing & sketching & creating.
+Ruthie is an artist and illustrator born into a creative family; a jumble of artists and crafters, and was brought up with a love for the countryside, faerietales, folklore, poetry, music & art; throughout her life she has always drawn, painted and created.

 Since moving to the beautiful wilds of South West Scotland in ‘93, the heather strewn hills and ancient woodland that surround her home have deeply influenced Ruthie's work.